sshreyaa05/Eda-on-titanic-csv/README.md

 ## from here we can draw a conclusion about the average age of the people who were alive(yes) and were not alive(no)
 ## no : 30.028233
 ## yes : 28.291433.
+## IN THIS WAY WE CONDUCT AN EXPLORATORY DATA ANALYSIS ON TITANIC DATASET.